 Geri Johnson, 48, can relate.
 In previous roles, she was invited to work-related activities and meetings, but she rarely enjoyed them and managers never tried to learn more about her background and interests.
 This led her to feel isolated at times.

-Johnson craved human connection at work, but it didn't come.
+She craved human connection at work, but it didn’t come.

 And that “B” is just as important to a healthy workplace environment as the other letters, according to Martha Jensen, chief people officer for software platform Sauce Labs in San Francisco.

 “It’s an essential step to self-esteem and, ultimately, self-actualization,” she says.
 “DE&I and other cultural efforts provide the space for someone to feel that belonging, to build those meaningful human connections.

 Diversity refers to a workforce’s physical, mental and emotional differences.
 Equity involves intentional actions—policies, processes and procedures—that ensure all employees have the same opportunities to do their best work.
 Inclusion refers to intentional behaviors that involve everyone in a meaningful way.

 Belonging takes DE&I a step further and examines how individuals feel as they engage with the rest of the organization.
 It is a mental and emotional state of feeling seen, valued and supported based on a person’s uniqueness.

 “[Belonging] focuses on employee sentiment,” says Adam Weber, senior vice president of community for 15Five, a performance management platform based in San Francisco.
 “Does the employee feel like they have a voice?
 Do they feel valued and seen?
 Can they show up as their true selves and be supported?
 There are many factors regarding a company’s work environment that need to be considered for employees to have a true sense of belonging.”

 A 2021 survey by the Society for Human Resource Management measured employees’ sense of belonging in the workplace.
 Among the workers surveyed: